What Does it Take to Be a Meeting, Convention, or Event Planner?

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-Job Opportunities for Meeting, Convention, and Event Planners
+Job Demand for Meeting, Convention, and Event Planners

-There were about 116,700 jobs for Meeting, Convention, or Event Planner in 2016 (in the United States).
+In 2016, there was an estimated number of 116,700 jobs in the United States for Meeting, Convention, or Event Planner.
 New jobs are being produced at a rate of 10.9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,700 new jobs for Meeting, Convention, or Event Planner by 2026.
 Due to new job openings and attrition, there will be an average of 15,100 job openings in this field each year.

 The states with the most job growth for Meeting, Convention, or Event Planner are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or West Virginia.
 These states have the worst job growth for this type of profession.

-Salary for a Meeting, Convention, or Event Planner
+What is the Average Salary of a Meeting, Convention, or Event Planner

 Meeting, Convention, and Event Planners who work in District of Columbia, New Jersey, or New York, make the highest salaries.